Land Stewardship–Basic Information to Help You Care for Your Piece of Heaven

 Grazing Livestock Near Streams and Rivers

 Raising livestock is a way of life for many Montanans.
-There are ways protect your land from erosion, increase water quality, and still allow your livestock to access water through the adoption of Best Management Practices (BMPs).
-Open grazing along the banks–if allowed to be done in excess–can worsen erosion leading to loss of vegetation, land, and decreased water quality.
+There are ways protect your land from erosion, improve water quality, and still allow your livestock to access water through the adoption of Best Management Practices (BMPs).
+Open grazing along the banks, if allowed to be done in excess, can increase erosion leading to loss of vegetation, land, and decreased water quality.

-Overgrazing causes channels to become wider and shallower and leads to a loss of fish habitat, a loss of lush riparian vegetation, increased flood damage zones, increased erosion, increased channel migration, and poor water quality.
+Chronic overgrazing causes channels to become wider and shallower and leads to a loss of fish habitat, a loss of riparian vegetation, increased flood damage zones, increased erosion, increased channel migration, and poor water quality.

 Water Gap on the Missouri River, Credit Grant Grisak

-The development of livestock watering access points like water gaps, along with fencing of the stream is an excellent approach to protect your land and its resources while still allowing for livestock to access their water source.
+The development of livestock watering access points like water gaps is an excellent approach to protect your land and its resources while still allowing for livestock to access their water source.
 An alternative to water gaps is an off-stream water supply tank to provide animals with water.

 Off stream water tank for livestock, Credit NRCS